-Gardening Basics: Plant Anatomy
+Gardening Basics: Plant Parts

 Plants are diverse living organisms that can be found from your backyard to all over the world.
 Archaeologists have even discovered fossils of plants!
 While some plants produce pretty flowers or delicious fruits or vegetables, other types of plants serve as food for animals or even as their shelter.
 Today some plant experts suggest that there are some 315,000 different varieties of plants!
-While these different types of plants vary dramatically in appearance and location, many of them contain the same basic parts.
+While these different types of plants vary dramatically in appearance and location, many of them contain the same basic plant parts.

 Grow on a strong foundation.
 We stock everything you need: potting soils to get your seeds started and plant supports for securing vines and vegetables, sprayers for applying compost teas and garden tools for making short work of those big jobs.

-Rooted in Plant Roots
+Grounded in Plant Roots

 Arguably the most important of the plant, even though we rarely see them, a plant’s roots or “root system” do so many different important jobs for the plant.
 The roots anchor the plant into the ground and transport water and vitamins from the soil that the plant needs to grow and develop.
 The root system also stores important nutrients when there may not be nutrients (like during the winter) to keep the plant alive and healthy.
 If plants were unable to store nutrients for future use they wouldn’t be able to live nearly as long.

 Stems: The Plant’s Trunk